wix-incubator/wix-rest-docs/all/guides/bookings---schedules-and-sessions/API Overview.md

 ## Terminology

-* **Session**: An *occupied* period of time on a schedule (e.g., if a “Vinyasa Yoga” service is offered every Monday betwen 6-7pm, the class on Monday June 7, 2020 from 6-7pm is one session on a schedule with a recurring session every Monday).
+* **Session**: An *occupied* period of time on a schedule (e.g., if a “Vinyasa Yoga” service is offered every Monday between 6-7pm, the class on Monday June 7, 2020 from 6-7pm is one session on a schedule with a recurring session every Monday).

 * **Slot**: An *available* period of time in a schedule that can be booked by a customer.
 While this includes existing sessions that are available for booking, it can also represent a period of time that can be booked based on the availability of a resource (e.g., a barber with appointments of 30 minutes each that are open for booking every weekday between 8:00 - 17:00).
 These slots are calculated by the constraints of the schedule - they are not *occupied* sessions until they are booked.